 The city is served by an extensive transit network, which includes four international airports, nine railroad terminals, and the Moscow Metro, second only to Tokyo in terms of ridership and recognized as one of the city's landmarks due to the rich and varied architecture of its 182 stations.

-The demonym for a Moscow resident is Moskvitch, rendered in English as Muscovite
+The demonym for a Moscow resident is Moskvitch, rendered in English as Muscovite.

-St.
+St. Petersburg

 The city of Volgograd was founded in 1589 and served as a fortress guarding the trade route along the Volga river.
 The city on the Volga River has changed its name several times through history.
 In 1925 the city’s name Tsaritsyn (formed from the Russian word – Tsar) was replaced by a more updated and Soviet one – Stalingrad (formed from the name of Stalin).
 When the cult of Stalin’s personality also passed into oblivation, the city was renamed into Volgograd that means "a town on the River Volga".